 Media Independent Service framework architecture

-Our goal is to identify use cases for seamless handover in SDFNs, where a MIS approach could bring additional benefits of the radio resource management of the Fronthaul networks separating from the SDN controller.
-In SDFN, handover can occur when wireless link conditions change due to the users’ movement.
+Our goal is to identify use cases for seamless handover in SDRNs, where a MIS approach could bring additional benefits of the radio resource management of the RANs separating from the SDN controller.
+In SDRN, handover can occur when wireless link conditions change due to the users’ movement.
 In this case, service continuity should be maintained to minimize any perceptible interruption to the conversation.
-The media independent service (MIS) provides a framework and corresponding mechanisms by which an MISF entity can discover and obtain network information existing within SDFN to facilitate the handovers.
-Then, we drive the main characteristics of a MIS framework for SDFNs.
+The media independent service (MIS) provides a framework and corresponding mechanisms by which an MISF entity can discover and obtain network information existing within SDRN to facilitate the handovers.
+Then, we drive the main characteristics of a MIS framework for SDRNs.
 The proposed framework is assumed to be operated by a single operator or by cooperating service providers.
 It is based on the principal concepts of IEEE 802.21 for context information gathering and optimized handover decision making.
-Fig. 2 presents the reference model of the MIS framework for SDFN, which includes the following network entities:
+Fig. 2 presents the reference model of the MIS framework for SDRN, which includes the following network entities:

 Mobile Node (MN): This is a user device, such as a smart phone, which equips radio interfaces of multiple radio access technologies.
 MN exchanges message with more than one network entity.
 A set of handover-enabling functions within the protocol stacks of the network elements is called the MIS Function (MISF).